Fort Bend Sewer Scope Inspection | Sugar Land TX | Imperial Pro

 Closing on a new build in Austin Point, Harvest Green, Emberly, or anywhere in Fort Bend

-Construction debris in sewer lines is one of the most common and preventable new construction defects.
-A scope at Phase 3 or at closing documents the line before the builder's warranty expires, for $150 added to your inspection.
+Construction debris is one of the most common and preventable new construction defects.
+A scope at Phase 3 or before closing documents the line before the builder warranty expires.

 Large Trees Nearby

-Oak and pecan tree roots are the #1 cause of sewer line damage in the Houston market.
+Oak and pecan tree roots are the number one cause of sewer line damage in the Houston market.
 If the property has large trees, a scope is strongly recommended regardless of home age or visible symptoms.

 Older Homes

-Homes built before 1980 with clay, cast iron, or Orangeburg pipe
+Homes built before 1985 with cast iron or clay pipe

-Clay pipe and Orangeburg were standard in Houston neighborhoods built before 1980.
-Both materials degrade with age, crack under soil pressure, and provide near-zero root intrusion resistance after 40+ years.
+Cast iron was standard in Houston neighborhoods built before the mid-1980s.
+Pipe degrades with age, cracks under soil pressure, and root intrusion resistance approaches zero after 40+ years.
 A scope is essential.

 Slow Drains or Backups